DCWoods/sente-example/README.md

 The environment will take a few minutes to be created, and then the sente-example app should be available at the URL chosen: [http://sente-example-env.ap-southeast-2.elasticbeanstalk.com](http://sente-example-env.ap-southeast-2.elasticbeanstalk.com/).

 You can reload the page and it randomly selects an ajax connection or a websockets connection.
-Note that with the current setup the ajax connection works fine, but the websockets connection does not work, for an unknown reason.